vudala/p4nips/README.md

 # TODO
-1. Create parser for IP -> TCP -> Malicious Signature inside TCP
+1. Create parser for IP -> TCP -> Malicious signature inside TCP
 2. Implement the single rule in rules/snort.rules
 3. Expand this README to teach how to run p4-nips